Doom (franchise): Revival series (2013–present)

 After the 2013 scrapping of the Doom 4 project, Willits stated that the next game in the Doom series was still the team's focus.
 Hugo Martin was hired as creative director that year and would go on to be a key figure in the revived franchise.
 The game was announced simply as Doom in 2014.
 It was released to generally positive reception in 2016, with a glory kill mechanic and additional platforming manoeuvres among the main gameplay additions.
 The game's multiplayer mode received three small downloadable content releases over the course of the first year, and all three were then released for free with the 6.66 update on July 19, 2017.

 The 2016 series was not originally described as a continuation or origin story of earlier games, however plot details in the sequel Doom Eternal and commentary from Martin would later describe it as a continuation of the classic series.
 The 2020 re-release of Doom 64 included an expansion entitled The Lost Levels, intended "to connect 'old' Doom to 'new' Doom".

-A VR spinoff entitled Doom VFR was released in 2017 to generally positive reception, with reviewers discussing the movement controls in particular- which were well made albeit hidden behind menus.
+A VR spinoff entitled Doom VFR was released in 2017 to generally positive reception.
 The game features a single-player campaign, and reused enemies and other assets from the 2016 game.
 The game would be the last Doom title under Willits' leadership, ahead of his departure in 2019.
 2018 marked the 25th anniversary of the franchise, and saw the Doom Slayer included as a playable character in id Software's Quake Champions.
 That year, John Romero announced Sigil, an unofficial "fifth episode" of the original 1993 game.
 The episode was released for free via Romero's website in 2019, with a paid version available that included a soundtrack by guitarist Buckethead.
 While Sigil was developed independently, Bethesda added the episode to the console ports of Doom as a free patch in October, alongside the two chapters of Final Doom.